Sceptre/sceptre/docs/_source/docs/stack_config.rst

    environment variable resolver.

 A dictionary of key-value pairs to be supplied to a template as parameters.
-The keys must match up with the name of the parameter, and the value must be of the type as defined in the template.
+The keys must match up with the name of the parameter, or the value must be of the type as defined in the template.

 .. note::